Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Theoretical Model

-We assume that triplet excitons can localize at either one of two inequivalent sites, which can be visualized as the two families of molecules with different orientations in Fig.~\ref{Axes}.
-In the cartesian coordinate system with principal axes $x, y, z$ that diagonalize the spin Hamiltonian for an individual exciton at one site, the stationary state energies at zero magnetic field for an exciton at that site can be written in terms of the zero-field splitting parameters $D$ and $E$ \cite{Yarmus72,Swenberg73,Clarke76}.
+We consider the case where triplet excitons can localize at either one of two inequivalent sites, which can be visualized as the two families of molecules with different orientations in Fig.~\ref{Axes}.
+In the main-axes cartesian coordinate system that diagonalizes the spin Hamiltonian for an individual exciton at one site, the stationary state energies at zero magnetic field for an exciton at that site can be written in terms of the zero-field splitting parameters $D$ and $E$ \cite{Yarmus72,Swenberg73,Clarke76}.
 The spin-dependent Hamiltonian for an individual triplet exciton is

 where ${S}_i$ are the components of the exciton spin vector, with $S^2=2$.
-In the main axes coordinate system of a given site, as an example the $x_A, y_A, z_A$ coordinate system in Fig.~\ref{Axes}, the spin states of a triplet exciton at that site can be represented by the spin wavefunctions $\ket{x_A}, \ket{y_A}, \ket{z_A}$, which are also eigenstates of the Hamiltonian at zero magnetic field (the spin operator and Hamiltonian commute) and are labeled by the coordinate axes for which the corresponding spin component vanishes.
+In the main-axes coordinate system of a given site, as an example the $x_A, y_A, z_A$ coordinate system in Fig.~\ref{Axes}, the spin states of a triplet exciton at that site can be represented by the spin wavefunctions $\ket{x_A}, \ket{y_A}, \ket{z_A}$, which are also eigenstates of the Hamiltonian at zero magnetic field (the spin operator and Hamiltonian commute) and are labeled by the coordinate axes for which the corresponding spin component vanishes.

-In order to study the triplet pair in its different spatial configurations, we use the global coordinate system $x,y,z$ shown in Fig.~\ref{Axes}, and the zero-field basis of the product states $\ket{xx}, \ket{xy}, \ket{xz},\ket{yx}, \ket{yy}, \ket{yz}, \ket{zx}, \ket{zy}, \ket{zz}$.
-In the limit of negligible triplet-triplet interactions, and at zero-field, each product state has a corresponding energy that is the sum of individual triplet energies ($E_{ij}=E_i+E_j$).
-In the following, we will neglect triplet-triplet interactions between two excitons in a pair on the grounds that we want to focus on the evolution of the triplet pair state in a lattice where the two excitons can separate, and that the dipole-dipole interaction energy decays with the cube of the distance and is orders of magnitude smaller than the difference between stationary state energies \cite{Wang15}.
+In order to study a triplet pair with excitons that can localize at different sites, we use the global coordinate system $x,y,z$ shown in Fig.~\ref{Axes}, and the basis of product states $\ket{xx}, \ket{xy}, \ket{xz},\ket{yx}, \ket{yy}, \ket{yz}, \ket{zx}, \ket{zy}, \ket{zz}$.
+In the limit of negligible triplet-triplet interactions, and at zero-field, each product state has a corresponding energy that is the sum of individual triplet energies ($E_{i,j}=E_i+E_j$).
+In the following, we will neglect triplet-triplet interactions between two excitons in a pair on the grounds that the dipole-dipole interaction decays with the cube of the distance, that it is orders of magnitude smaller than the difference between stationary state energies \cite{Wang15}, and that we focus on the evolution of the triplet-pair state in a lattice where the two excitons can separate by diffusion.